Washington State photography workshop

 historic towns and lighthouses.
 This is the area that initially

 beckoned Lynn Radeka in 1974 and immediately he was hooked by

 the quiet beauty and charm of Washington state.
-Join Mari Calai
+Join Lynn Radeka

-and Lynn Radeka as we photograph the amazing North Cascades, photogenic
+and Jerry Sheridan as we photograph the amazing North Cascades,

-waterfalls, river details, and the nostalgic port towns of this
+photogenic waterfalls, river details, and the nostalgic port towns

 will concentrate on avoiding the commonplace, mundane cliche images

 and help everyone see subjects in a refined way that reflects